paolosaracco/DataScienceSpecialization/05_ReproducibleResearch/README.md

-# Exploratory Data Analysis
+# Reproducible Research

-Material for the Exploratory Data Analysis course.
+Material for the Reproducible Research course.